 The New Zealand Music Awards need a massive revamp, and they need one now.
 The awards ceremony at Vector Arena last night was better than the debacle of 2015, but that could not hide the main issue to come out of the evening, the fact that the award categorizations are out of date and out of touch.

-On giving her award to fellow nominee, hip hop crew SWIDT, Aaradhna rightfully said she could not accept this award as a singer when she was up against two rap artists in a category called urban/hip hop.
+On giving her award to fellow nominee, hip-hop crew SWIDT, Aaradhna rightfully said she could not accept this award as a singer when she was up against two rap artists in a category called urban/hip-hop.
 This is where the music awards have gone horribly wrong with the classification of this category.
-Why else would hip hop and “urban” (R&B/soul) be lumped together in a category other than a way of separating white and brown artists.
-As I previously stated, musically speaking there is nothing linking these two styles that suggests they need to be together.
-Pop, rock, alternative and electronic all have categories, so why not R&B/soul and hip hop?
+Why else would hip-hop and “urban” (R&B/soul) be lumped together in a category other than a way of separating white and brown artists?
+As I previously stated, musically speaking there is nothing linking these two styles that suggest they need to be together.
+Pop, rock, alternative and electronic all have categories, so why not R&B/soul and hip-hop?